kyma-project/test-infra/cmd/image-detector/README.md

     path to the Tekton catalog directory --autobump-config
-    path to the config for autobumper for security scanner config --inrepo-config
+    path to the config for autobumper for security scanner config --github-token-path
-    path to the configuration of repositories with Prow inrepo config enabled --github-token-path
     path to github token for fetching inrepo config (default: "/etc/github/token")
 ```